abpframework/abp/docs/en/Modules/Cms-Kit/Index.md

 All features are individually usable.
 If you disable a feature, it completely disappears from your application, even from the database tables, by the help of the [Global Features](../../Global-Features.md) system.

+## Pre Requirements

+CMS Kit uses [distributed cache](../../Caching.md) for responding faster.

+> Using a distributed cache such as [Redis](../../Redis-Cache.md) is highly recommented for data consistency.

 ## How to Install

 > This module is depends on [BlobStoring](../../Blob-Storing.md) module, please install `BlobStoring` module first and add a provider.
 For more information, check the [documentation](../../Blob-Storing.md).